iacopocarlini/rmiBullyMutex/README.md

 # RMI Bully + Mutual Exclusion
-Bully election algorithm and mutual exclusion in a distributed system using Java RMI
+Bully coordinator election algorithm and mutual exclusion to use a resource in a distributed system using Java RMI